manuhabitela/drawingboard.js/README.md

 You can set a background image at initialization, or let the user drop one on the canvas.

+The drawingboard is really lightweight, but also really simple: if you want something more complete, go look at similar projects at the bottom of this doc.

 ## Requirements and Installation

 [Check the source of the demo page to see how to integrate the drawingboard in practice](http://manu.habite.la/drawingboard/example/)